Dutch hospital airlifts patients to Germany amid virus surge

 The clatter of the helicopter's rotors as it lifted off from a parking lot behind the Flevohospital in Almere, 30 kilometers (20 miles) east of Amsterdam, was a noisy reminder of how the coronavirus is again gripping Europe and straining countries' health care systems.

+The U.N. health agency had recorded about 445,000 new coronavirus cases in the past 24 hours and that nearly half of those were from Europe, Maria Van Kerkhove, WHO’s technical lead on COVID-19, said.

+“In many cities across Europe, the capacity for ICU is going to be reached in the coming weeks.
+And that’s a worrying situation as we’re in October,” she said, noting the flu season is about to begin and will likely increase the strain on hospitals.
+“The worry we have are the numbers of individuals requiring hospitalization.”

-In other cities across the continent, an absence of noise was set to underscore the extent of the resurgence of the virus as major cities from Rome to Paris rein in nightlife as part of the increasingly drastic measures nations are enforcing in an attempt to slow the spread of the pandemic.
+An absence of noise was set to underscore the extent of the resurgence of the virus as major cities from Rome to Paris prepared to rein in nightlife with new curfews late Friday, part of the increasingly drastic measures nations are enforcing in an attempt to slow the spread of the pandemic.

 In addition to the three overnight curfews declared early in the week by governors of Italian regions including Rome, Milan and Naples, the capital moved to make “nightlife” hours even shorter for young people who tend to hang out in trendy piazzas, carousing for hours without masks as they sip cocktails and knock down beers.